-Disturbingly, the decision-making of judges during the proceedings suggested a bias in favor of the prosecution.
+Similar to its findings last quarter, GYLA reports that the decision-making of judges during the proceedings continues to suggest a strong bias in favor of the prosecution.
 In this regard, GYLA noted the following:

-- At the first appearance stage, the court always adopted the prosecution's position on preventative measures, both as to pre-trial detention and bail: - The court imposed pre-trial detention in all of the 55 cases where the prosecution requested it. - In all of the other 46 cases, the court imposed bail whenever it was requested by the prosecutor but only if the prosecution requested it.
-Further, in all of the 46 cases, the amount of bail finally imposed by the judge was identical to the amount requested by the prosecution. - In all 66 of the pre-trial hearings monitored, all of the prosecution motions related to the admissibility of evidence were granted by the presiding judge; by contrast, the only defense motions granted were those motions agreed to by the prosecution (13 of 17 defense motions).
-The court denied all of the defense pre-trial motions to which the prosecution objected. - In none of the 66 main trial hearings monitored did the court acquit the accused.
+- At the first appearance stage, the court always adopted the prosecution's position on preventative measures, both as to pre-trial detention and bail: - The court imposed pre-trial detention in all of the 31 cases where the prosecution requested it. - o In all of the other 53 cases, the court imposed bail whenever it was requested by the prosecutor and only if the prosecution requested it.
+Further, in all 53 cases, the amount of bail finally imposed by the judge was identical to the amount requested by the prosecution.
+Further, in only two cases did the judge extend the date for paying bail.

+In all 51 (9 of 60 hearings were postponed) of the pre-trial hearings monitored, all of the prosecution motions related to the admissibility of evidence were granted by the presiding judge.

-In terms of the relative activity of the parties, GYLA found that the prosecution was by far the more active party in most cases:
+It is also worth mentioning that in terms of the relative activity of the parties, GYLA found that the prosecution was by far the more active party in most cases: